 The Cooper’s Hawk often nests in tall trees near open areas such as meadows or farmland where they can find plenty of food.

-They are highly adapted to their environment with their incredibly fast flight speeds making them difficult to approach or catch.
+They are highly adapted to their environment, and their fast flight speeds make them difficult to approach or catch.

 They are a sight to behold when seen soaring into the sky with their characteristic “V” formation flying pattern.